What spaces make up a theatre?

 The dock is the rear entrance to the theatre where trucks unload all the sets, costumes and technical equipment for each performance and take them away at the end.
 The setting up and taking down of the set, lighting and sound are known respectively as the ‘get in’ and ‘get out’.
 Stage door is also at the rear of the theatre where all staff, cast and crew enter.

-Image showing the stage door at the Dominion Theatre, London.
+Stage door at the Dominion Theatre, London

 Other spaces backstage include spaces for crew and performers to prepare or relax before or during a performance.
 Dressing rooms are where performers dress and get ready for the show.
 Dressing room mirrors have lights that surround them to simulate the lighting conditions on stage.
 The green room is a space where performers and crew can eat or relax.
 There might be a separate band room, for the members of the band/orchestra to wait when they are not required in the orchestra pit.
 Some theatres will have a rehearsal room where performers can warm up before performances or rehearse as a company during both the rehearsal and performance periods.

-Image showing part of the wardrobe workroom at the Questors Theatre, Ealing.
+Wardrobe workroom at the Questors Theatre, Ealing.

 The last set of spaces backstage are those for the maintenance of all the equipment and elements used during performances.
 Wardrobe is the general term for the costume department, as well as the spaces where costumes are made and stored.
 The wardrobe also includes other functions such as the wig room and the laundry.
 There will also be a range of workshops.
 Most theatres will have some form of technology workshop where lighting, sound and AV equipment owned by the venue is maintained and may be stored.
 Larger theatres may also have a workshop where props, set and scenery are constructed and maintained.